huynhtrankhanh/ViChiThanhHumanComputerInteraction/README.md

 # ViChiThanhHumanComputerInteraction
 UI Design and Evaluation course at HCMIU.
-Doctor Thành also refers to this course as Human–Computer Interaction
+Doctor Thành mostly refers to this course as Human–Computer Interaction.

 License: CC BY-NC-SA 4.0